A hand holding a speedometer with the needle pointing to the upper range, surrounded by motion lines and shield shaped debris.

 How to test your internet speed properly

-Important to remember: you should first test your internet speed two times without a VPN and with a VPN.
-The goal is to determine how much your VPN impacts the internet speed.
+Remember: you should test your internet speed twice — without a VPN and with a VPN.
+The goal is to determine how much your VPN impacts the internet speed

-Step 1: Close programs and applications that require a lot of bandwidth (streaming sites, YouTube, torrents, etc.)
+Step 1: Turn off your VPN and close programs and applications that require a lot of bandwidth (streaming sites, YouTube, etc.).

 Step 2: Open an internet speed testing tool: